It's a Feature, Not a Bug: Secure and Auditable State Rollback for Confidential Cloud Applications: Overview

 \item[P2: Secure Recovery.]
 All state transitions should be executed atomically (via transactions), and during recovery, attempts to replay in-flight (but not committed via a counter increment) transaction data should be prevented.

 \item[P3: Observability \& Accountability.]
 State changes must be observed and mediated by a reference monitor, such that attribution (who/why) is bound at commit to the exact effects (what/when) in a single authoritative order.
-This enables verifiable answers about event completeness, exclusivity, and absence.
-This is often mandated by compliance regulations (e.g., SOX, PCI DSS, etc.). \end{description}
+This enables verifiable answers about event completeness, exclusivity, and absence. \end{description}

 Note that like prior state continuity frameworks, applications must be modified slightly (on the commit path, e.g., deploy or fsync) to invoke \tool{}'s APIs; compatibility is a non-goal.
 Our functional design goals are as follows: